 Beginners want predictions.
 Professionals operate off trading systems and trading plans – Steve Burns

-My answer is no and here are couple of reasons why.
+My answer is no and here is a couple of reasons why.

 - Regulatory bodies – There are regulatory bodies like the CFTC or NFA that regulates Forex brokers.
 If you are constantly being quoted different price from your broker compared to someone else who is trading with the same broker, you can simply take a screenshot to lodge a complaint to the relevant authorities.
 The broker could potentially lose it’s trading license because of this, not a good risk to reward if you ask me.

-- Bad for business – Forex brokers make their money by earning the bid ask spread from their client’s trading.
-So it is in their best interest for their clients to trade consistently over a long period of time, to continue earn the bid ask spread.
-However if they try to be funny by picking off their client’s stops just to earn a few extra pips, it is a matter of time before their clients find out and move to a more reputable broker.
+- Bad for business – Forex brokers make their money by earning the bid-ask spread from their client’s trading.
+So it is in their best interest for their clients to trade consistently over a long period of time, to continue to earn the bid-ask spread.
+However, if they try to be funny by picking off their client’s stops just to earn a few extra pips, it is a matter of time before their clients find out and move to a more reputable broker.
 And if a large number of clients start hopping over, they will soon be out of business.